-After vaginal intercourse, sperm swim — or, technically-speaking, spin — up through a woman’s cervix towards her fallopian tubes.
-They can survive there for up to 72 hours while they wait for the egg to be shuttled down the tubes from the ovaries.
-A more intrepid sperm might even last longer.
-That’s why you don’t want to wait until ovulation to have sex, Mukherjee said.
-Pregnancy is most likely to occur when the sperm are already hanging out in a woman’s reproductive tract when her egg is released.
+After vaginal intercourse, sperm swim — or, technically speaking, spin — up through the cervix toward the fallopian tubes.
+They can survive in that space for as long as 72 hours while they wait for the egg to be shuttled down the tubes from the ovaries.
+A more intrepid sperm might last even longer.
+That’s why couples looking to conceive shouldn’t wait until ovulation to have sex, Mukherjee says.
+Pregnancy is most likely to occur when the sperm are already hanging out in the reproductive tract when the egg is released.

 By nature, humans aren’t the most fertile of creatures.
-On average, the chances of conceiving in a given ovulatory cycle hover around 20%, according to a review article published in The Lancet in 2002.
-(For perspective, the fertility rate of baboons can reach around 80% each cycle.)
-That means that 74% of couples with average fertility will become pregnant after six months, and 93% after one year.
+On average, the chances of conceiving in a given ovulatory cycle hover around 20 percent, according to a review article published in The Lancet in 2002.
+(For perspective, the fertility rate of baboons can reach around 80 percent each cycle.)
+That means that 74 percent of couples with average fertility will become pregnant after six months, and 93 percent after one year.

-How Long Is Too Long to Get Pregnant
+How Long Is Too Long to Get Pregnant?

-In a 2017 cohort study published in the American Journal of Obstetrics and Gynecology, researchers followed 2,962 couples, all trying to get pregnant.
+In a 2017 cohort study published in the American Journal of Obstetrics and Gynecology, researchers followed 2,962 couples that were trying to get pregnant.
 After six months, 62 percent of women between 28 and 30 years old were pregnant, but only 55.9 percent of women between 34 and 36 years old were.
 The same pattern held true for male partners, but the differences between age groups were less pronounced.

 Although fertility begins to decline in the early 30’s, it’s the late 30’s when that decline becomes pronounced, Omurtag says.
 “Thirty-eight is actually the magic number here,” he said.
 In the same study, only 46 percent of couples between 37 and 39 years old were pregnant after six months.